How To Set Up Google Maps

 Where To Apply The API Key

-Step 1 - If you are not running the latest version of the theme, please pdate to the latest available Avada version.
-The latest version of Avada is 5.7.2 (Released on November 8th, 2018)
+Step 1 - If you are not running the latest version of the theme, please update.
+The latest version of Avada is 5.9.1 (Released on May 3rd, 2019)

 Step 2 - Go to the Avada > Theme Options > Contact Form > Google Map panel.